 Well, I choose Dracula theme (a dark theme) for my Terminal.app. there are many more in the lysyi3m/macos-terminal-themes repository.
-The installation steps are the same, just choose the right for you.
+The installation steps are the same, just choose the right one suit for you.

 Here are the steps to install the Dracula colour theme:

 - Download the Dracula File, unzip it.